 - You've rarely or never experienced close friendships before in your life and are unsure what to look for.

-Attachment, bonding, and relationships
+Attachment and relationships

 How you bonded with a parent or caretaker as an infant will determine how you relate to others as an adult.
 Those who experienced confusing emotional communications during infancy often grow into adults who have difficulty understanding their own emotions and the feelings of others.
 This limits your ability to build or maintain successful friendships.
-Read Attachment and Adult Relationships.
+Read Attachment & Adult Relationships.

 No matter your age or situation, you don't have to be an extravert or the life of the party to make new friends.
 It's important to realize there are plenty of other people out there who feel just as awkward about meeting new people as you do.
 And remember: close friendships aren't formed overnight; they take time to build for anyone.
 By simply being willing to put yourself in a new environment, however, you can meet interesting new people and take the first step to building a friendship.

-Close relationships don't happen overnight, but there are steps you can take to help you connect with others and find friends.
+Close relationships don't happen overnight, but there are steps you can take to help you connect with others and make friends.
 When looking for places to meet new people, try to be open to new ideas and cultivate an interest in other people, their lives, and their stories.
 Not everything you try will be successful but you will often have fun and learn from the experience.

 - Volunteering can be a great way to help others while also meeting new people.
 Volunteering also gives you the opportunity to regularly practice and develop your social skills.

 - Take a class or join a club to meet people with common interests, such as a book group, dinner club, or sports team.
-Websites such as Meetup.com can help you find local groups or start your own to connect with others who share similar interests.
+Websites such as Meetup.com can help you find local groups or start your own and connect with others who share similar interests.

 - Walk a dog.
 It's good exercise for you, great fun for the animal, and an excellent way to meet people.
 Dog owners often stop and chat while their dogs sniff or play with each other.
 If dog ownership isn't right for you, volunteer to walk dogs from a shelter or a local rescue group.

 - Invite a neighbor or work colleague for a drink or to a movie.
-Lots of other people feel just as awkward about reaching out and making new friends as you do.
+Lots of other people feel just as uncomfortable about reaching out and making new friends as you do.
 Be the one to break the ice.
 Your neighbor or colleague will thank you later.

 - Track down old friends via social media sites.
 Make the effort to reconnect and then turn your "online" friends into "real-world" friends by meeting up for coffee instead of chatting on Facebook or Twitter.